When is Columbus Day?

 Columbus Day is a noteworthy holiday in the United States' annual calendar.
 It stands in recognition of Christopher Columbus' historic voyage across the Atlantic Ocean, marking his arrival in the Americas.
 The significance of this event extends beyond mere exploratory achievement, shaping the course of global history.

-This year Columbus Day will be celebrated on Monday, October 14, 2024.
+This year Columbus Day was celebrated on Monday, October 14, 2024.
 Next year Columbus Day will be celebrated on Monday, October 13, 2025.

 Columbus Day Dates